digipolisantwerpdocumentation/snippets/outputgenerator/V6/README.md

 # Output Generator examples (.NET Core)

-The Output Generator API provides a API to generate a variety of document file based on templates and data/content files.
+The Output Generator API provides a API to generate a variety of document files based on templates and data/content files.
-Possible appliances are forms are personalized documents, lettes, mails, ...
+Possible appliances are forms, personalized documents, letters, mails, ...

 These code snippets and console app show how to generate a PDF from a Word-template file and download the document.
 This can be done synchronously and asynchronously.